tc-ca/TC3oE-Templates/DotNet6MVC/README.md

 # DotNet6 Quickstart

-The goal of this project is not to provide a template for you to clone.
+The goal of this project is not to provide a template for you to clone (although you may still find cloning this useful).
 Instead, this guide will tell you how to expand on the built in templates that the `dotnet new` command provides.

 This ensures that new projects will benefit from changes to the builtin templates, while also increasing understanding of changes that we suggest making.